Your Wedding Day Devotional

 Thank you for the journey

 -we all have journeys in this life.
-As a couple preparing to be married your individual journeys are important however when we come together in marriage our journeys become bound together as one journey together.
+As a couple preparing to be married, your journeys are important; however, when we come together in marriage, our journeys become bound together as one journey.

 Related Resource: Devotional for the Maid of Honor

--bless us in the city and in the country
+-bless us in the city and the country

 We ask God to give us everything we need in this life.
-That we may work hard, enjoy time with one another, and give the right friends to counsel and support one another.
-This passage also lets us know that God is able to bless us no matter where we are.
+We may work hard, enjoy time with one another, and give the right friends to counsel and support one another.
+This passage also lets us know that God can bless us no matter where we are.
 In other words, there is no place that we can go where God will not be able to find us and bless us.

--Marriage is an important way for us to remember how to give both to one another and to the community.
-Sometimes this balance can be a challenge.
-Either we can spend too much time and effort at home working on our marriage and leave out the community or we spend too much time in the community and not strengthening our home.
-But marriage should be fruitful meaning that giving outside of the marriage should be a priority in the same way that it is at home.
+-Marriage is an important way to remember how to give to one another and the community.
+Sometimes, this balance can be a challenge.
+Either we can spend too much time and effort at home working on our marriage and leave out the community, or we can spend too much time in the community and not strengthen our home.
+But marriage should be fruitful, meaning giving outside of the marriage should be a priority, like at home.

-A healthy balance of giving to those who are in need and working to make our home a place full of love and hospitality.
+A healthy balance of giving to those in need and working to make our home full of love and hospitality.

-Something in your marriage should be growing out of your marriage meaning it should not be just for the 2 of you.
-It should also be for those who have a need whom you are able to assist.
+Something in your marriage should be growing out of your marriage, meaning it should not be just for the 2 of you.
+It should also be for those who have a need whom you can assist.

 Bless this day

-From the time that everyone wakes up in the morning until the day is done ask for God’s blessing.
+Ask for God’s blessing from when everyone wakes up in the morning until the day is done.
 This prayer focuses on the details.
 We pray that everyone is in place.

 Feed us spiritually and help us to grow in Christ